mariayuyu/auto-marker-label/README.md

 # Automatically Labeling MoCap
-This project is used to clean up noisy raw C3D file and label it with the standard 85 marker layout.
+This project is used to train a labeling model, clean up noisy raw C3D file and label it with the standard 85 marker layout.
 Implementation of:

 A. L. Clouthier, G. B. Ross, M. P. Mavor, I. Coll, A. Boyle and R. B. Graham, "Development and Validation of a Deep Learning Algorithm and Open-Source Platform for the Automatic Labelling of Motion Capture Markers," in IEEE Access, doi: 10.1109/ACCESS.2021.3062748.